What are Porcelain Veneers?

 Other porcelain veneers information:

 - Lumineers are a particular brand that are of a new class of ultra-thin.
-These ultra-thin veneers can be bonded to the front of the teeth without having to grind on the teeth beforehand.
+These ultra-thin veneers can be bonded to the fronts of the teeth without having to prepare the teeth beforehand.
 They are made by DenMat.
-They are popular with non-expert cosmetic dentists, because the technical aspects of placing them are easy.
+They are popular with non-expert cosmetic dentists because the technical aspects of placing them are easy.
 We warn you to be cautious in responding to ads about Lumineers.
 Doing them right requires even more artistic ability than conventional veneers, so it’s important to go to an expert cosmetic dentist.

 - See photographs of extreme makeover cosmetic dentistry.
 You will marvel at what can be done by talented cosmetic dentists.

 - Learn about one-appointment CEREC porcelain veneers.
 Before he retired, Dr. George Mantell, in Tucson, had patients fly into Tucson and get a new smile in a single four-hour appointment.
 This technique is now being used by other cosmetic dentists in our network.

 - One patient asks, “I’m getting stains on the edges of my porcelain veneers.
 How can I get rid of those?”